teejay-tems/Restaurant-Orders-Analysis/README.md

 Identifying the least and most ordered items is crucial for our menu planning, inventory management,  and  it will help us to understand our customers’ preferences better.
 For instance, we might consider promoting " Chicken Tacos " through special offers or reviewing its recipe to increase its appeal.

-**2. What do the highest spend orders look like?
+**2.What do the highest spend orders look like?
 Which items did they buy and how much did they spend?**
 ``` SQL
 -- What do the highest spend orders look like?
 SELECT TOP 5